chocolacula/DoNotCopyAnalyser/README.md

 }
 ```

-And you decided to cache `Data` in a private field inside another class to stop use `SomeSingetonClass.Instance.Data.FieldName` in code.
-In this case you would screw up if `Data` in `SomeSingetonClass` changed by deserialisation from disk or network or by something else.
+And you decided to cache `Data` in a private field inside another one class to stop use `SomeSingetonClass.Instance.Data.SubField1.SubField2.FieldName` in a code.
+In this case you would screw up if `Data` in `SomeSingetonClass` changed unexpectedly by deserialisation or by somebody else in another thread, etc.

-To prevent this case you can add `[DoNotCopy]` attribute to the field.
+To prevent this behaviour you can add `[DoNotCopy]` attribute to the field.

 ```csharp
 class SomeSingetonClass